TITLE 77: PUBLIC HEALTH

 d) Applicants shall be notified, in writing, if they have or have not been designated as a Regional Poison Control Center.

-e) Regional Poison Control Centers shall comply with the American Association of Poison Control Centers' Criteria for Certification as a Regional Poison Center (Appendix A of this Part) within two years after designation unless the Center has been granted an extension by the Department.
+e) Regional Poison Control Centers shall comply with the American Association of Poison Control Centers' Accreditation of Poison Control Centers standards within two years after designation unless the Center has been granted an extension by the Department.
 (Section 15 of the Act) The extension shall be provided in writing.
-The Department's decision to grant an extension shall be based on, but not limited to, the following circumstances:

-f) A Regional Poison Control Center shall maintain its designation unless it voluntarily closes, giving the Department at least a 90-day prior written notice of the intent to close, or the Department revokes the designation, in writing, for the Center's failure to comply with the Act and this Part.
-(Section 15 of the Act) Proceedings to revoke a Center's designation shall be conducted in accordance with the Department's Rules of Practice and Procedure in Administrative Hearings (77 Ill.
+f) A Regional Poison Control Center shall maintain its designation unless it voluntarily closes, giving the Department at least a 90-day prior written notice of the intent to close, or the Department revokes or suspends the designation, in writing, for the Center's failure to comply with the Act and this Part.
+(Section 15 of the Act) Proceedings to revoke or suspend a Center's designation shall be conducted in accordance with the Department's Rules of Practice and Procedure in Administrative Hearings (77 Ill.
 Adm.
 Code 100).

 g) Poison Control Centers shall cooperate to reduce the cost of operations, collect information on poisoning exposures, and provide education to the public and health professionals.
 (Section 15 of the Act)